CAFA: Class-Aware Feature Alignment for Test-Time Adaptation: Experiments

-\textbf{ {Office-Home dataset}} We also evaluate our approach on the Office-Home~\cite{officehome} dataset, which is one of the widely used domain adaptation datasets.
-We evaluate our method on 12 different adaptation scenarios, training a model on one source domain and validating it on other domains.
-Table~\ref{suptab:officehome} shows the image classification errors (\%) on different adaptation scenarios of the OfficeHome~\cite{officehome} dataset.
-As shown, CAFA consistently outperforms the baselines in all scenarios with a large margin.
-On average, ours reduces the classification error of the Source by around 5\%, and that of TENT by around 1.4\%.
+\textbf{Datasets} We adopt Office-Home~\cite{officehome} and DomainNet~\cite{domainnet} datasets, which are widely used domain adaptation datasets.
+Office-Home~\cite{officehome} dataset consists of around 15,500 images and contains 65 categories of everyday objects with four distinct domains: Artistic images (Ar), Clip art images (Cl), Product images (Pr), and Real-world images (Re).
+DomainNet~\cite{domainnet} dataset is the largest domain adaptation dataset containing around 0.6 million images of 345 categories on six different domains which are clipart, infograph, painting, quickdraw, real, and sketch.

-\textbf{ {Digit adaptation}} For digit adaptation, we train the networks on the SVHN dataset and evaluate the classification errors (\%) on MNIST / MNIST-M / USPS datasets.
-Note that MNIST and USPS consist of grayscale images while MNIST-M is composed of color digit images.
-Table~\ref{tab:digit_adaptation} compares the evaluation results of CAFA and baselines on digit datasets.
-While previous methods improve the classification errors on MNIST and USPS datasets compared to Source, they show degraded classification accuracy on the MNIST-M dataset.
-On the other hand, CAFA consistently enhances the adaptation errors on all three datasets with a large margin.
+\textbf{Quantitative evaluation and comparisons} We evaluate our method on 12 different adaptation scenarios of the Office-Home~\cite{officehome} dataset, pretraining a model on one source domain and adapting it to the other domains.
+Table~\ref{tab:officehome} shows the image classification errors (\%) on different adaptation scenarios of the OfficeHome~\cite{officehome} dataset.
+As shown, CAFA consistently outperforms the baselines by a large margin.
+Ours reduces the classification error of the source model by around 5.3\%, and that of TENT and EATA by around 1.4\% and 0.9\%, respectively.